ember-learn/deprecation-app/content/ember-cli/v5/travis-ci-support.md

 The Ember CLI option for Travis CI when generating projects has been deprecated, including the `--ci-provider=travis ` command-line flag.

 Travis CI may continue to be used, but the config will no longer be maintained or updated by the Ember CLI blueprint.

+This deprecation is the result of [RFC #918](https://rfcs.emberjs.com/id/0918-deprecate-travis-ci-support).